An Eye to a Cure

-“If we want to repair the degenerating retina,” explained Anand Swaroop, Ph.D., “we need to know how to make specific cell types.
-Our focus has been on photoreceptors because in the majority of retinal diseases, it is the photoreceptors that die.”
+“If we want to repair the degenerating retina,” explains Anand Swaroop, Ph.D., “we need to know how to make specific cell types.
+Our focus has been on photoreceptors because, in the majority of retinal diseases, it is the photoreceptors that die.”

 For over 20 years, Swaroop’s laboratory has studied retinal photoreceptors, the cells that turn light entering the eye into electrochemical signals that allow us to see.
 Once born, these cells must function throughout life.
 Thus, dysfunction or death of photoreceptors in retinal and macular degenerative diseases causes irreversible vision loss.

 Winnette McIntosh Ambrose, Ph.D., a postdoctoral fellow in the lab, had begun exploring the use of biomaterials for growing photoreceptor cells.
 Photoreceptors in cell culture and other artificial systems, however, fail to form normally in the absence of the retinal pigment epithelium (RPE).
 In the eye, the RPE serves as a barrier between the blood and the neural network of the retina, providing nutrients and removing debris.
 Fortunately, Ambrose and Swaroop had the expertise at hand to tackle this challenge.

 “Several months ago, Dr. Enrique Rodriguez-Boulan came to do a sabbatical in our laboratory,” Swaroop says.
 Rodriguez-Boulan, Ph.D., a Professor at Cornell Medical School in New York, studies the cellular polarity of retinal pigment epithelium (RPE).
 “We created a very elaborate project to do a three-dimensional reconstruction of the outer retina which includes both RPE and photoreceptors.”